th2-net/th2-ds-source-lwdp/README.md

 # Lightweight Data Provider Data Source (2.0.1.0)
 # Introduction
-This repository is an implementation of th2-data-services, which depends on Lightweight Data Provider to provide data.
+This repository is an implementation of data-services data source for Lightweight Data Provider V2.

 Most commands that this library provides can be seen in example below.